 DI Tokens

-We declare the Provider in with providers metadata.
-This is how it looks like.
+We declare the Provider with providers

 1 2 3 | providers :[{ provide: ProductService, useClass: ProductService }] |